MoldyMacaroniX/MoldyMacaroniX-Personal-Website/README.md

 # Welcome to my personal website repository!

-This is the repository for my [personal website]().
+This is the repository for my [personal website](https://moldymacaronix.netlify.app/).
 You are probably here because you want to see the source code.
 In that regard, **I apologize for the most-likely horrible code.** But at the end of the day, everything seems to work, so that's all I could ask for.

 > Project is still work in progress.
+(And by extentsion, so is this README.)

 ## Site Details